wodeeken/xiao_nrf52840-Environment-Transmitter/README.md

     b.
 BLE Server (Xiao) will take the image, and then will write to characteristic two bytes in big-endian order representing the number of packets required to transfer the entire image (ceiling of Image Size / 244).

     c.
-BLE Client waits until a non-zero value in read in from characteristic, and then writes the values 0xFF,0xEF,0xDF,0xCF,0xBF,<CountHighByte>,<CountLowByte>,0x00,0x00, where <CountHighByte> and <CountLowByte> are the high and low bytes of the requested packet index between 0 and the value read from characteristic in the previous step.
+BLE Client waits until a non-zero value in read in from characteristic, and then writes the values 0xFF,0xEF,0xDF,0xCF,0xBF,&lt;CountHighByte&gt;,&lt;CountLowByte&gt;,0x00,0x00, where &lt;CountHighByte&gt; and &lt;CountLowByte&gt; are the high and low bytes of the requested packet index between 0 and the value read from characteristic in the previous step.

     d.
 BLE Server writes to characteristic 244 bytes of the image data (possibly less if last packet) located between indices (requested packet * 244) and (requested packet * 244 + 243).